 1. Medical Imaging

-Medical professionals use CNNs to analyze images for disease diagnosis, while GANs generate synthetic images for datasets lacking rare cases.
+Medical professionals use CNNs to analyze images for disease diagnosis.
+GANs generate artificial images to augment medical datasets lacking rare case examples.

 2. Entertainment

-GANs create realistic visual effects and generate music tracks, while CNNs improve video quality by recognizing and tracking objects.
+GANs create realistic visual effects and generate music tracks.
+CNNs enhance video quality by recognizing and tracking objects.

 3. E-commerce

-CNNs classify products using images for improved search results, and GANs offer personalized item recommendations based on user preferences.
+CNNs improve product search results by classifying images.
+GANs generate personalized item recommendations based on user preferences.

 4. Autonomous Vehicles